Hjh233/K-anonymity/README.md

 ## Support
  Since this is the first time I learned how to tackle with literally large amount of data, I did not consider how to improve the performance of the code.
 The code I provide is quite slow.
 I would be very much appreciated if you can make improvements on the code.

- Contribution via [Pull Requests](https://github.com/Hjh233/K-anonymity/pulls) is appreciated!
+ Contribution via [Pull Requests](https://github.com/Hjh233/K-anonymity/pulls) is greatly appreciated!